saying121/input-switch.nvim/README.md

 # Introduct

-- When cursor under is comment switch input method
+- When cursor under is comment switch input method.
-- Normal mode switch to en
+- Normal mode switch to en.

 # Config